mkbabb/parse-that/docs/tranches/B/research/NOVELTY-FIRST-MECHANISM-ATLAS-2026-08-01.md

 pass their every-row law.
 Local edit rows may report observed 3x/2x ratios, but those ratios are descriptive and grant no strict-family milestone.

-The smallest sound private F0 uses an immutable `SourceVersion` and completed `MemoEntry` values binding grammar epoch, rule, start, entry depth, match length, examined length, examined EOF, source-slice hash, relocatable immutable product, relative failure frontier, and max-depth delta.
+The smallest sound private F0 is a differential integration/equivalence probe, not a new incremental algorithm.
+It uses an immutable `SourceVersion` and completed `MemoEntry` values binding grammar epoch, rule, start, entry depth, match length, examined length, examined EOF, source-slice hash, relocatable immutable product, relative failure frontier, and max-depth delta.
 A persistent shift interval